tomchiverton/laser_harp/README.md

 3. OpenFrameworks -> http://openframeworks.cc/download/

-  Ensure ofxOpenCv, ofxOsc and ofxXmlSettings addons are included in IDE
+  Ensure ofxOpenCv, ofxOsc and ofxXmlSettings addons are included in IDE.

+  You'll also need ofxMidi from https://github.com/danomatikaa/ofxMidi

   Max MSP (they offer a 30 day free trial -> http://cycling74.com/downloads/)

   ...or you can give Pure Date a whirl.
 It's open source!

+  Or anything that talks MIDI, such as LMMS, Ableton Live etc

 Enjoy!